the paratheatre workings

 Antero:

 Though there are very common dangers, they will tend to manifest slightly differently in each individual, depending on their history and personality and disposition and so forth.
-But because this work is not merely physical, we have a strong physical component, we have a physical warm-up, we have to sweat, we have to move, it’s physical … but it also acts on the nervous system.
-There is a more subtle effect than physical and because of that one of the dangers is becoming overly stimulated at the level of the nervous system.
-And this can produce irritation.
-Or irritability.
-And if it is not monitored or dealt with or released … the irritation can move into numbness.
-And at that point you can begin to court with more pathological inclinations.
+But because this work is not merely physical, we have a strong physical component, we have a physical warm-up, we have to sweat, we have to move, it’s physical but it also acts on the nervous system which carries a more subtle effect in becoming overly stimulated.
+This can produce a kind of agitation or irritability.
+And if it is not monitored or dealt with or released, irritation can move into a kind of numbness, a numbness resulting from over-stimulation -- a psychic casualty common to the age we live in.
+At that point of numbness, we can begin courting more pathological inclinations.

-So, one way in which we work to minimise the tendencies for … whether it’s ego inflation, or irritation of the nervous system, or this kind of numbness … is again through no-form.
-After every ritual we return to no-form.
-So, the no-form position or stance has this dual purpose.
-In the beginning of each immersion it allows us to become receptive – so that our minds are not dictating the directions but we’re developing a receptive mind to these energies sources so we can engage them a little more directly with our intuition.
-However, afterwards, if you don’t get back into no-form, those energies are still hot, they’re still lit.
-Your nervous system is still reactive.
-So by returning to no-form after each and every ritual you provide an opportunity to discharge and dissipate the energy and dis-identify from the energy.
+One way we work to minimize these tendencies -- whether it’s ego inflation, or irritation of the nervous system, or this kind of numbness -- is through deepening the no-form practice.
+The no-form position or stance has this dual purpose.
+In the beginning of each immersion it allows us to become receptive to energies sources so we can engage them more directly.
+After every ritual source we engage, we always return to no-form.
+If we don’t return to no-form, those energies are still hot and we're still lit with them.
+The nervous system remains reactive until these forces are neutralized.
+So by returning to no-form after each and every ritual provides an opportunity to discharge and dissipate the energy and to dis-identify from the energy itself.
+We return to being nothing, or nobody but ourselves.

 Jessica: I can see how important that is.